iesus/dynamic_dss/README.md

 ## Usage
 This framework mixes the previous DSS Prolog implementation with new Python code in order to define and sample observations of a microworld.

+The steps to do so are roughly:
-As a first step, we define the microworld in Python and sample observations in order to generate the situation space matrix.
+- first, we define the microworld in Python and sample observations in order to generate the situation space matrix.
-As a second step, we define the grammar that generates sentences about the microworld with their propositional form semantics.
+- second, we define the grammar that generates sentences about the microworld with their propositional form semantics.
 The propositions used here should be the same used for the definition of the microworld.
-The final step corresponds to linking the situation space matrix of step 1 with the sentences of the grammar of step 2, in order to generate a dataset of sentences with their corresponding DSS representations.
+- third, we link the situation space matrix of step 1 with the sentences of the grammar of step 2, in order to generate a dataset of sentences with their corresponding DSS representations.

 The output files generated are not included in the github repository due to limitations of github.
 However, they can be generated using the instructions below.

+### Software Requirements

+The original DSS code runs on Prolog (swipl).
+The python code assumes Python 3.

 ### Generating the Situation Space Matrix (Step 1)